sophiagould/SP17ECE264pa01/README.md

   `git add <filename>` tells git to "stage" a file for committing.
 Staging files is useful if you want to make changes to several files at once and treat them as one logical change to your code.
-You need to add a file to git only once.
+You need to call git add every time you want to commit a file that you have changed.

   `git commit` tells git to commit a new version of your code including all the changes you staged with `git add`.
 Note that until you execute